ChronixDB/chronixDB.github.io/README.md

-# chronix.github.io
+# Chronix Webpage
-The ChronixDB website.
+The Chronix website that is based on the theme freelancer (http://jekyllthemes.org/themes/freelancer/).
+It is generated using Jekyll (http://jekyllrb.com/)